 - Notice of Non-Discrimination

 - University Policy on Non-Discrimination

 Formal complaints related to issues not addressed in the policies and procedures outlined above may be addressed through the UC Clermont Cares Student Complaint Process.
-Students must complete the Formal Student Complaint Form and submit the signed form to the appropriate college representative in order to initiate the complaint process.
+Students must complete the Formal Student Complaint Form below.

 Students are encouraged to contact the UC Ombuds Office for possible resolution before initiating the formal complaint process.